I have had regular Exams for about fifteen years.

 An Instagram account has gathered over 15 thousand followers in a few months.

-Using simple and direct language and Momo’s delicate illustrations, Momo and Felix provide information on herpes by telling their story as a couple: the first meeting, the moment in which Felix made his revelation, and Momo’s initial hesitation at the idea of bonding with a person with herpes.
+Using simple and direct language and Momo’s delicate illustrations, Momo and Felix provide information on the virus by telling their story as a couple: the first meeting, the moment in which Felix made his revelation, and Momo’s initial hesitation at the idea of bonding with a person with the infection.
 “Our policy is always to reveal it, but we know that not all people can do it,” say Momo and Felix.
 “Unfortunately, one of the pitfalls of not telling is that it complicates a potentially lasting relationship.

 While we don’t agree with DTBA’s decision not to say anything to its partners, we understand why it might have taken it.
-Herpes Testing is surrounded by very heavy prejudice.”
+The Herpes Test is surrounded by very heavy prejudice.”
 Momo and Felix think – and I with them – that you must be completely honest with this man, even at the cost of causing the end of the relationship.
 But it might not end, DTBA.
-Maybe he, too, has something to reveal to you – perhaps that he has herpes – or your relationship could end for other reasons.
+Maybe he, too, has something to reveal to you – perhaps that he has HSV– or your relationship could end for other reasons.

 You’ve only been dating for a few months.
 And he could call it quits for reasons that have nothing to do with the revelation you’re about.
 Explain to him that you didn’t make it sooner.
 Or maybe you, later on, might discover something about him that you find unacceptable (have you checked to see if he has any hats at home that say MAKE AMERICA GREAT AGAIN?).